IF YOU VISIT OUR WEBSITE...

 4.1 How is it diagnosed?

 Often, people who suffer from carpal tunnel syndrome seek medical attention.
 Part of the assessment for carpal tunnel syndrome includes a search for occupational risk factors.
 The assessment begins with a job analysis and requires a detailed description of all activities in a typical work day.
-The frequency, intensity, duration and regularity of each of the operations performed during the work are also taken into account.
+The frequency, intensity, duration and regularity of each operation performed during the work are also taken into account.
 The diagnosis of carpal tunnel syndrome is confirmed by tests designed to identify the lesions of the median nerve.

 Which hand is most involved in work activities?